 Stock up on their coveted fabrics yourself or snap up some outerwear straight of the peg, in particular it is Moessmer’s factory outlet on the outskirts of Brunico that is well worth a visit, even if just for its amazing Disney-style sign and early-20th century industrial design (although we think you fashionistas will appreciate a warm design gem when you see it).

 From one purveyor of South Tyrolean legacy to others, the beautiful 600-year old renovated farmhouse, Niedermairhof, is a bastion in intelligent, thoughtful design, and is only a 20-minute walk from Moessmer’s Brunico factory outlet (Via Walter von der Vogelweide Str.
 6).
 Meanwhile, Bolzano’s Moessmer store (Musterplatz 3 – Piazza della Mostra 2) is only a 30-minute drive from the mountainside hub of soulful views, Alpe di Siusi.

 For more on South Tyrolean gems peek in out Travel Journal at Zaha Hadid’s Messner Mountain Museum and read up on the acoustic architecture behind Niedermairhof, before diving into our breakdown of the eleven corners of South Tyrol.
-Quench your fashion thirst with a gaze at Copenhagen's Holly Golightly, Henrik Vibskov and Cecilie Bahnsen, before going Austrian with Helmut Lang, Polish with thisisnon and Swiss with all things Bally.
+Quench your fashion thirst with a gaze at Polish thisisnon, before going Austrian with Helmut Lang and Swiss with all things Bally.

 White Line® Hotels curate a collection of 65+ hotels brimming with style, design and soul.